 Our second piece of advice is to be mindful about how your customers, or potential customers, react to any marketing.
 Whether in a crisis or not, do not consider it simply from your point of view, put yourself in their shoes.

 The next thing is that it isn’t always the right thing to simply push products and services.
 Sometimes you need to look beyond the ‘quick win’ and consider what your customers are looking for right now, what are their immediate and wider challenges they and their industry sector is facing.

 Take the time to also think about the immediate needs of your surrounding community, and how your brand can support their challenges.
 Be sure that your intentions are genuine and you want to help, rather than capitalise, on what is a tough situation for a lot of people and businesses.

 If you feel now is a good time to consider the purpose of your brand, its vision and values, We are Kudos are here to help you find the ‘new normal for your business’.

 As the weather improves, we have started to prepare ourselves for some exciting rounds of golf with our clients.
-Last year we took a well earned afternoon break from work, enjoying a round of golf at Kedleston Park Golf Club with our clients 2bm.
-Everyone looked the part (especially Stuart!) with the glorious sunshine helping…
+Last year we took a well-earned afternoon break from work, enjoying a round of golf at Kedleston Park Golf Club with our clients 2bm.
+Everyone looked the part (especially Stuart!) with the glorious sunshine helping to…

 Data Centre World, the world’s largest data centre event, returned for its eleventh year in Excel, London.
 However, this year our client made a different kind of appearance – walking not standing, listening not talking, observing rather than selling.
 When it was time to relax, they hosted an informal gathering of like-minded data centre experts…